-How Tax Reform Affects Tax Returns
+How The 2018 Tax Reform Affected Tax Returns

 The flat supplemental wage rate for federal income tax withholding on stock compensation is based on the seven brackets.
 For amounts up to $1 million it is linked to the third lowest rate (22%).
 For amounts over $1 million it is linked to the highest rate (37%).

-Income Tax Brackets And Rates In 2018
+Income Tax Brackets And Rates In 2019

 |RATE||TAXABLE INCOME (SINGLE)||TAXABLE INCOME (JOINT)|

-|10%||$0 to $9,525||$0 to $19,050|
+|10%||$0 to $9,700||$0 to $19,400|

 The income spread at incentive stock options (ISOs) exercise can trigger the AMT, which warrants complex tax planning.
-Below are the 2018 numbers in the AMT calculation (adjusted annually for inflation).
+While the AMT or how it applies to ISOs is not repealed, below are the current numbers in the AMT calculation (adjusted annually for inflation).